 Cerebral Palsy and Hypoxic Ischemic Encephalopathy

 Cerebral palsy is caused by brain damage and the most common way that brain damage occurs while a baby is being born is through asphyxiation, or being deprived of oxygen.
-One of the most common types of oxygen deprivation is called hypoxic ischemic encephalopathy, or HIE.
+One type of oxygen deprivation is called hypoxic ischemic encephalopathy, or HIE.
 It is also known as intrapartum asphyxia.
 This kind of oxygen deprivation occurs during labor and delivery.

-Like any other cause of oxygen deprivation, HIE leads to brain damage, and often to a disability like cerebral palsy.
+HIE can lead to brain damage, and often to a disability like cerebral palsy.
 The degree of disability varies by individual and is highly dependent on how long the baby was lacking oxygen.
 About one out of ten cases of cerebral palsy, of any severity, is caused by HIE.
 Your child may be diagnosed with HIE at birth, and if so, you need to know what your treatment options are.
 There are some strategies that can be used to minimize the damage to your child.

 What Is Hypoxic Ischemic Encephalopathy and When Does it Occur?

 HIE is oxygen deprivation-caused brain damage that occurs during the perinatal period, in the weeks leading up to birth or during labor and delivery.
 It is most common in infants that are full-term, but may also happen in premature infants.
 The resulting brain damage may cause a variety of disabilities that depend on the area of the brain that was affected and the severity of the oxygen deprivation and resulting brain damage.

 The direct underlying cause of HIE is asphyxia.
 When oxygen is deprived for a significant period of time, there will be some degree of resulting brain damage.
 What causes the asphyxia is more complicated and may not be determined for every infant.
 Several possible causes include:

 - Maternal low blood pressure.

 - Maternal blood that is low in oxygen.